honeynet/sweetcam/README.md

    docker ps
    ```

-## Accessing Camera Interfaces
+## Accessing camera interfaces

-All cameras can be accessed with defeault login credentials available in initialize.sql.
+All cameras can be accessed with default login credentials available in initialize.sql.
 To access cameras' web pages you can use your default browser.

 #### 1. **Dahua Camera (Port 37777)**